This Gluten-Free Vegan Apple Bread is fruity and fragrant, super easy to make and perfect for sharing!

 - Leave to cook on a low heat, stirring occasionally, for about 10 minutes until slightly softened - it doesn’t matter if not completely cooked.

-- Mix together all the ingredients for the bread batter in a glass mixing bowl - use a measuring jug to measure out the plant-based milk.
+- Mix together all the ingredients for the bread batter in a mixing bowl - use a measuring jug to measure out the plant-based milk.

 - Transfer half of the bread batter to a one-pound loaf tin.